-Delhi is the city of full of different colours of enjoyment and fun.
-Every day, this city can be seen coloured in the vibrant colours of culture, traditions, festivals and a lot more.
-From modern nightlife to places which speak of the ancient history, this city serves you everything.
+Delhi is a city full of different colors of enjoyment and fun.
+Every day, this city can be seen colored in the vibrant hues of culture, traditions, festivals, and a lot more.
+From modern nightlife to places which speak of ancient history, this city serves you everything.
 Every day is a new day and every new day brings you lots of joy and excitement.
-And our present post is about the ten days full of joy, excitement and great fun which Delhi celebrated from 15th October 2016 to 25th October.
+And our present post is about the ten days full of joy, excitement, and great fun which Delhi celebrated from 15th October 2016 to 25th October.
 Delhi celebrated the Rashtriya Sanskriti Mahotsav (National Culture Festival) at Indira Gandhi National Centre for Arts, New Delhi.
-During these ten days, the place was fully drenched in the rain of culture, food, music, arts, dance, shopping and a lot more than this.
+During these ten days, the place was fully drenched in the rain of culture, food, music, arts, dance, shopping, and a lot more than this.

 Rashtriya Sanskriti Mahotsav is said to connect more than 1200 performers specialized in around 400 activities.
-Around 250 craftsmen expert in their areas came to one place to showcase their talents.
-There was a food place also where chefs from different part of the country prepared delicious cuisines for the visitors.
+Around 250 craftsmen experts in their areas came to one place to showcase their talents.
+There was a food place also where chefs from different parts of the country prepared delicious cuisines for the visitors.